-The Huntington’s Disease Society of America has recognized UC Davis as a center of excellence for its expertise in clinical care for Huntington’s disease patients.
-Led by UC Davis faculty members in the Department of Neurology, the Huntington’s disease (HD) clinic is one of the largest in the country and the only center of excellence in Northern California.
-In addition to clinical care, patients also have access to the emerging new treatments through clinical trials.
+The Huntington’s Disease Society of America has recognized UC Davis as a Center of Excellence for our expertise in comprehensive clinical care for Huntington’s disease patients.
+Led by UC Davis faculty members in the Department of Neurology, the Huntington’s disease (HD) clinic is one of the largest in the country and the only Level 1 Center of Excellence in Northern California.
+In addition to clinical care, patients also have access to emerging new treatments through clinical trials.

 Huntington’s disease is an inherited disease that causes degeneration neurons in certain areas of the brain that leads to uncontrolled movements, loss of intellectual faculties, and emotional problems.
 A person who inherits the HD gene will sooner or later develop the disease.